How to sew a curve with an overlocker?

 Instead of turning abruptly, rotate the fabric with micro-adjustments, a few millimeters at a time.
 Your right hand guides the curve, while your left hand stabilizes the material.

-4. Never try to go fast This is the most common mistake: speeding up causes loss of pivot control and the overlock stitch deforms.
+4. Never try to go fast This is the most common mistake: speeding up causes loss of control over the pivot and the overlock stitch distorts.
 The secret to a beautiful curve is slowness and control.

 5. Let the machine feed the fabric naturally

-Do not pull, do not push.
-The feed dogs move the material forward.
+Do not pull or push.
+The feed dogs move the fabric forward.
 Your role is only to guide it.

-By following these simple steps, you will achieve a harmonious, regular seam without excessive thread tension — the foundation for successfully sewing all your convex curves with the overlocker.
+By following these simple steps, you will achieve a smooth, even seam without excessive thread tension — the foundation for successfully sewing all your convex curves with the overlocker.

 How to sew a concave curve without cutting into the fabric?

-The concave curve — the curve turned inward — is more delicate to overlock than the convex curve because the fabric naturally tends to sink towards the knife.
-It is precisely this closeness to the blade that scares beginners: they fear “biting” too far into the curve or creating an irreversible notch.
+The concave curve — the curve turned inward — is trickier to overlock than the convex curve because the fabric naturally tends to sink toward the knife.
+It’s precisely this closeness to the blade that scares beginners: they fear “biting” too far into the curve or creating an irreversible notch.
 Fortunately, there is a simple and safe method to keep the fabric edge perfectly aligned and avoid any unwanted cuts.

 Why does the concave curve require a different technique?

-Unlike the convex curve where the fabric moves away from the knife, the concave curve brings the edge directly towards the blade.
-It is this constant proximity that requires a specific technique.
-The knife, designed to cut in a straight line, does not “guess” the curve: if not guided, it can bite into the fabric and create a notch in the curve.
+Unlike a convex curve where the fabric moves away from the knife, the concave curve brings the edge directly toward the blade.
+It’s this constant closeness that requires a specific technique.
+The knife, designed to cut in a straight line, doesn’t “guess” the curve: if not guided, it can bite into the fabric and create a notch in the curve.

-To avoid this, you need to lay the fabric flat and slightly stretch the material so that the edge perfectly follows the knife mark.
+To avoid this, you need to lay the fabric flat and gently stretch the material so that the edge perfectly follows the knife’s guide.
 Instead of letting the curve close, you temporarily “unfold” it to turn the area to be overlocked into an artificial straight line.
-This small adjustment is enough to secure the cut and achieve a clean and regular curve.
+This small adjustment is enough to secure the cut and achieve a clean, even curve.

 Step-by-step guide to successfully sewing a concave curve